iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Sadly, went pear-shaped during installation: created account, without username or details.
 Emailed developer; no response.
 Have uninstalled.
 1 star for a good idea.<br> :date: __2021-03-19 15:46:51__

 > only asks how you feel "today" and you can not say about retro-active days (like day after jab last week!)
 That makes it absolutely pointless for gathering essential data.
 Only had a dead arm feeling next day, like I was punched in arm.<br> :date: __2021-03-18 02:57:57__

-> Very easy to use.
-Rating given was 5.
-But Update PROBLEMS 3 MARCH 2021 APP SEEMS TO BE EXTREMELY SLOW TO LOAD for daily input AND HAS BEEN FOR 2 OR 3 WEEKS.
-Rating dropped to 1, sorry.
-Update 14th mar 2021 STILL extremely slow and failing to load my information!!<br> :date: __2021-03-14 10:12:04__

-> Not impressed with the smoothing of infection rates lines.
-Feels like it's not as transparent anymore.
-If rates were cresting I'd avoid shops.
-Impossible to tell now.
-Map of Location of positive test results reported in the app over last 2 weeks has no boarder lines and impossible to tell where these black dots are.
-Are they near by or next county?
-Map is useless.<br> :date: __2021-03-10 11:04:51__

-> I have been entering data every day since installing this over 9 months ago.
-I now have a new phone and my also no longer have access to my email address I used to register with, do sapdly won't be using the app anymore.<br> :date: __2021-03-09 16:33:55__

-> I'm not recieving updates like other which is frustrating.
-I have information regarding vaccine to input.<br> :date: __2021-03-08 08:05:11__